 After photographing weddings for 6 seasons I’ve learned one important thing.
 There’s no one size fits all for wedding photographers.
 It may seem obvious to some, but considering how often I get asked, “what questions should I ask you?”
 I thought I’d help spare you and your fiancé from a few Saturday meetings and a lot of frustration.
-I’ll outline my personal tips to interviewing photographers.
+I’ll outline my personal tips for interviewing photographers.
 Focusing on sparking natural interview conversations and inspiring your dream wedding photographer.

 The following advice is based upon personally and professionally attending many weddings over the years and successfully interviewing photographers and hiring the team of my dreams for our wedding which was published in Together Journal.
 I’ll help you narrow down your choices, select the right fit, get inspired, and I’ll even chat about budgets too.